And there it is. The question I get asked all the time: IS YOGA ENOUGH: to stay fit, to lose weight, to keep the weight off.

 So is yoga enough of a workout routine?
 My answer is yes…and no.

 What looks fit to me might not be your definition, so that’s something to consider when setting your goals.
-Yoga might be enough for you, but age, body type, and metabolism should be driving goals in your workout routine.
+Yoga might be enough for you, but age, body type, and metabolism should also be driving factors in your workout routine.

 Notice I say “body type” as in: the type of body you have and how it uniquely processes food and exercise, not a picture of someone else’s body via a magazine or IG profile etc etc etc.